blackbhc/refactor/development-manual/development.md

    lack of the new parameter.
 5. Use the new parameter in the analysis code.

+Steps to change the parameter's name or usage are similar.

 ### `src/output`: <a id="src_output"></a> <a href="#list_of_modules"><font size=4>(src list)</font></a>

 #### Public APIs